When you purchase through links on our site, we may earn an affiliate commission.

 What do bike gear ratios mean?

-Teeth.
-That’s what all the figures refer to.
+Before getting bogged down, we need to discuss teeth.
 You have your chainrings at the front – the rings up by the pedals – and the sprockets at the back – the ones attached to the hub of your rear wheel.
 And they all have different numbers of teeth.

-Then you’ll probably have somewhere between nine and 11 sprockets (maybe fewer) at the back, depending on the groupset fitted to your bike.
-So the cassette (the group of sprockets) might range from a 12-tooth small sprocket to a 25-tooth large sprocket.
+Then you’ll probably have somewhere between 10 and 13 sprockets at the back, depending on the groupset fitted to your bike.

 It’s the ratio between the number of teeth on the chainring and the number of teeth on the sprocket that tells you how hard the gear is.

 If the chain is on the 39-tooth chainring and a 13-tooth sprocket (a 3:1 ratio), you’re in a bigger gear than if you’re in the 52-tooth chainring and a 21-tooth sprocket (roughly 2.5:1).
-In other words, you’ll go further with every crank revolution but it’s more difficult to push the pedals around.

-There are no hard and fast rules about what gear ratio you should use at any particular time.
+There are few hard and fast rules about what gear ratio you should use at any particular time.
 The right choice comes down to many factors, including terrain, conditions, your strength and fitness, and how your body works.

 Speaking of which, now is the ideal time to experiment with your gear selection and bike cadence.